pranjal9424/DP/README.md

 Graph	Two Clique Problem

+Trie

-Trie	Construct a trie from scratch
+	1 Construct a   from scratch
-Trie	Find shortest unique prefix for every word in a given list Trie	Word Break Problem | (Trie solution)
+ 	2 Find shortest unique prefix for every word in a given list 3 Word Break Problem | (  solution)
-Trie	Given a sequence of words, print all anagrams together Trie	Implement a Phone Directory
+ 	4 Given a sequence of words, print all anagrams together 5 Implement a Phone Directory
-Trie	Print unique rows in a given boolean matrix
+ 	6 Print unique rows in a given boolean matrix

 Dynamic Programming